 The information you provide when you make your reservation will be entered into your reservation record and supplied to Customs and Immigration officers in advance to facilitate your clearance.
 Amtrak, VIA Rail Canada, or any Amtrak Thruway provider will not use this information for any other purpose.

-When Traveling Amtrak To Canada
+When traveling on Amtrak To Canada

 The identification you carry on your trip should be the exact piece you selected and provide details about when you made your reservation.